 - The undergraduate CWU application fee will be waived for students who participated in the CWU CiHS program.

-- Low cost: 10th, 11th, and 12th graders can register using the Cornerstone funding model, which costs $55 per credit ($275 for a 5 credit class).
-Alternatively, Juniors and Seniors have the potential to earn college credit for free through the College in the High School state subsidy, if the school applies for the Washington State OSPI grant and receives the award.
+- Students also have potential to earn college credit for free through the Consolidated Equitable and Sustainable (CES) Dual Credit Grant, if the school applies for the Washington State OSPI grant and receives the award.
 Eligible students can enroll through either or both funding models.

 - Students can earn up to 15 Central Washington University credits per term in high schools where sufficient classes are offered.

-$275 is the cost of a Cornerstone class through CWU College in the High School, while
+$300 is the cost of a class through CWU College in the High School, while

 $1374 is the cost of a 5 credit class for a student on campus, including fees.